hos-b/cpp-ref/README.md

 ```
 is a valid code but could lead to runtime errors if dereferenced.
 #### reinterpret_cast
-reinterpret_cast converts any pointer type to any other pointer type, even of unrelated classes.
-The operation result is a simple binary copy of the value from one pointer to the other.
+reinterpret_cast converts any pointer type to any other pointer type, even of unrelated classes. the operation result is a simple binary copy of the value from one pointer to the other.
 All pointer conversions are allowed: neither the content pointed nor the pointer type itself is checked.

 it can also cast pointers to or from integer types. the format in which this integer value represents a pointer is platform-specific. the only guarantee is that a pointer cast to an integer type large enough to fully contain it (such as intptr_t), is guaranteed to be able to be cast back to a valid pointer.
 ```cpp